‘Everybody was trying to help’: Witness recounts deadly East Nashville crash involving school bus

 “When we ran over there I saw the guy was bleeding,” Hadi said.
 “Everybody was trying to help.
 We pulled the door but it was too damaged.
 We couldn’t do it.”

-Metro police say there was no evidence of alcohol or drug involvement at the scene.
-The preliminary contributing factors to this fatal crash appear to be excessive speed on the part of Edmondson and failure to yield the right of way on the part of Moore.
+Metro police said there was no evidence of alcohol or drug involvement at the scene.
+The preliminary contributing factors to this fatal crash appear to be excessive speed on the part of Edmondson and failure to yield the right of way on the part of the driver of the Nissan.

 “God bless him.
 We did our best to help, but it was too late.
 My prayers are with their family and friends,” Hadi said.